Interdisciplinary Research Grants

 - The curriculum vitae (maximum three single-spaced pages for each CV) of each collaborator

-- A letter from your department chair endorsing the proposed project and four-week residency at the Obermann Center (sent by DEO to email@example.com)
+- A letter from your department chair endorsing the proposed project and the two- or four-week residency at the Obermann Center (sent by DEO to email@example.com)

 - Applicants who previously received any Interdisciplinary Research Grants should add a page listing the title and year of each grant and giving full citations for resulting publications or creative work or external research grants.